-And a few nights ago, I made blackened salmon.
-It’s actually a recipe from a church cookbook that I got back when I was a wee newlywed and it’s one of my very favorite salmon recipes.
-(Amanda M., if you’re out there reading, thanks for contributing this awesome recipe to that cookbook!)
+And a few nights ago, I made blackened salmon for dinner, which made me feel oh so fancy.
+It’s actually a very simple recipe from a church cookbook that I got back when I was in college, but it’s still one of my very favorite salmon recipes.

 I bet even seafood haters would like this.

-- 1 t dried thyme (I used powdered thyme this time, but I’ve also used the little sprigs too)
+- 1 teaspoon dried thyme (I used powdered thyme this time, but I’ve also used the little sprigs too)

-- 2 salmon fillets (skin removed; do it yourself or flutter your eyelashes and ask your butcher/fishmonger to do it for you)
+- 2 salmon fillets (skin removed; do it yourself or ask your butcher/fishmonger to do it for you)

 - Preheat oven to 400 degrees.